goggin13/quizzes/readme.md

 ToDo

->>>>> pharm exam release
+>>>>> 301 exam release, pharm exam release

 fast follow
 * email on 500s
-* APM Alert Policy?
+* ingestion validation
+  * it "raises an error if there is a multi select and not every answer is labeled"
+* alert if question has high failure rate
+* page with summary stats for questions with most misses

+On Break
 * display chemical notation nicely

->>>>> 301 exam release, pharm exam release

-later
+* use PG locally
+* admin page under test
+* JS testing for practice question interactions
+  * cypress
+  * staging site for smoke tests
+* question flagging
+  * flag questions with high error rates
+  * allow users to flag questions with a reason
+  * view flagged questions and mark flags as reviewed
+  * hide questions that have been flagged by users more than once
+  * recieve an email on any new flagged question
 * checkboxes to open/close exams
-* use PG locally
 * query optimizing
 * large queries for practice index page
   * presenter object
 * PGBackups strategy
 * assets resized and to S3
+* Don't rely on decidekick bucket for S3
 * Refactor ExamSummaryPresenter
   * Query objects for each query
-* JS testing for practice question interactions
-  * cypress
 * background job to clean up unused users
 * show source somewhere?
+* Support for images?
+* graph of questions answered
-* admin page under test
+* easy way to log in as admin
-* ingestion validation
-  * it "raises an error if there is a multi select and not every answer is labeled"
+* upload a folder of questions
+* when admin views a question, show edit links for all the prompts
+* /questions/<id> shows answers with links to edit
+* exam list formatting improvement.

 maybe?
 * ingest source
 * test ingestion; decouple file name and test title
   * prompts on ingest task
 * save your account prompt
+* Question search

 maybe not?
+* recalculate UserResult on any UserAnswer change or Answer.correct change
 * leaderboard

+X APM Alert Policy?
 X - add explanation to summary page
 X exam summary page with question stats
 X ingest double digit question prompts